The Ave Maria Grotto (fork art environment)

 (30 miles west of) Austin - An oasis of nature, Westcave Preserve

 Austin - It's been called the second-best collection of English literature in the world, following only the British Library.
 Including a Gutenberg Bible, Edgar Allan Poe's writing desk, the world's first photograph, five million rare books, and much more: The Harry Ransom Center at the University of Texas.
+My favorite work in their collection is the Victorian Blood Book.

 Austin - A place both architects and their grandmothers will like: The Lady Bird Johnson Wildflower Center.